flaviostutz/monorepo-spikes/services/hello_world/README.md

 - pip-tools: dependencies lock file generation (contrainsts.txt)

 All the tools are working correctly with Makefile scripts to be used locally or in CI pipelines and also with VSCode plugins (check .vscode/extensions.json for details) to make the findings more visual.

+## TODO

+- Check monorepo scenarios with UV https://docs.astral.sh/uv and Petry
+  - It's said that UV is much faster for dep management because it's implemented in Rust

 ## References